section-engineering-education/engineering-education/articles/understanding-systemd/index.md

 Now, what happens when the init process doesn't start first (the kernel doesn't boot the init process)?
 A kernel panic occurs because there isn't an init process to startup things and make way for essential services.

 ### Implementations of init
-There are some init implementations which usually differ by the scope of their responsibility. systemd for instance is a very functional software.
+There are some init implementations that usually differ by the scope of their responsibility. systemd for instance is a very functional software.
 Some might argue that systemd's functionality is outside the scope of what an init system should do.
 It does more than starting daemons and services, mounting filesystems, configuring network interfaces.